marz1877/LRCv2/README.md

 </details>details>

 ### B. Custom Text Size (for word expression)
-- MAY turn off when using slidding lyrics depending of screen types. e.g. phone with scrolling lyrics size can be hard to dynamicly resize.
+- MAY turn off when using sliding lyrics depending of screen types. e.g. phone with scrolling lyrics size can be hard to dynamically resize.

 ### Format
 <details>